Valentin-Gauthier/NER/README.md

 | ORG      | 227            | ⚠️ 82.84%   | 🔼 +75.97%      | 🔼 +16.18%         |
 | MISC     | 0              | ❌ 0.00%    | ➖ 0.00%       | ➖ 0.00%          |

 ---
+## 🔄 Suggestions for Further Work / Improvements

+- ✅ After two months, several updates have been made to CasEN.
+It would be beneficial to reanalyze the graphs (as some have changed!) in order to update the `CasENOpti` configuration.

+- ✅ Additionally, further analysis could be performed by modifying the order in which the graphs are applied particularly for the `Generique`     graphs.

+- ✅ It could also be very interesting to replace the single text file generated for CasEN with several ‘collection’ type files, grouping EPGs from the same collection together.
+We can probably imagine a more coherent result for the use of generic graphs in this case.

+- The `priority` system could also be further improved and extended.
+  Currently, it identifies all composite methods (e.g., `CasEN_Stanza`) and atomic methods (e.g., `CasEN`, `Stanza`) separately.
+  When both a composite and an atomic method detect the same entity but assign different categories, the system applies a priority rule in favor of the composite method.
+  (It might also be worth exploring comparisons between atomic methods themselves to refine the decision-making process.)

+⚠️ **Important:** All tests and analyses were carried out on a single day's data set.
+It is possible that by working on much larger data sets, certain functions may no longer work or certain optimisations may no longer be consistent.

 ## 📅 Installation

 ### 1. Clone the repository